-Millet is a group of highly variable-seeded grasses, widely grown around the world as cereal crops or grains.
+Millets are a group of highly variable small-seeded grasses, widely grown around the world as cereal crops or grains.
 The most widely grown millet is pearl millet, finger millet, proso millet, and foxtail millet are also important crop species.
-As a gluten-free grain, millet has gained popularity as a beer adjunct due to its suitability for people suffering with Celac disease.
+As a gluten-free grain, millet has gained popularity as a beer adjunct due to its suitability for people suffering with Celiac disease.

-Oats add body, and a creamy mouthfeel to oatmeal stouts, porters and some Belgian Wits.
-Oat Flakes have a very distinctive “sticky” mouthfeel, noticeable even in small amounts, and are the preferred choice, as the other kinds, whole oats, steel-cut oats, rolled oats, and quick oats all require some form of cereal mash before being added to the main mash.
+Oats adds body, and a creamy mouthfeel to oatmeal stouts, porters and some Belgian Wits.
+Oat Flakes have a very distinctive “sticky” mouthfeel which is noticeable even in small amounts, and are the preferred choice, as the other kinds, whole oats, steel-cut oats, rolled oats, and quick oats all require some form of cereal mash before being added to the main mash.